movestore/leaflet_mapper/README.md

 ### Artefacts
 none

-The button `Save Plot` in the UI is supposed to allow the local download of the created map.
+The button `Save As Html` in the UI is supposed to allow the local download of the created map.

 ### Settings
 There are no parameters/settings, but the App opens into an interactive User Interface (UI) where settings can be adapted.

+### Most common errors
+Please make an issue here if you encounter recurrent errors.

 ### Null or error handling:
 **Data:** For use in further Apps the input data set is returned.
 Empty input will give an error.

 **Big data:** If the input data set exceeds 200,000 locations the Shiny UI does not perform properly.
 Please thin your data for visualisation with this App.
+Note that performance of MoveApps has recently improved, try out if you need to plot more locations.